The Visitor

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 After a series of tragedies including the death of his father-in-law, Robert and his wife Maia leave their home in London to move back to her childhood home.
 But when Robert discovers an old portrait in the attic of a man who is his spitting image, he goes down a rabbit hole to discover the identity of this mysterious doppelganger known only as the visitor.
 It isn’t long until he realizes – where the visitor goes, death follows.
-The film uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
+Director Justin P. Lange uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure